 - a.
-The executive director and chief medical officer is responsible for all clinical services, initiatives and programs; provides organizational oversight, campus leadership and strategic planning activities of UHS and reports to the associate vice president for student affairs. - b.
-The executive director and chief medical officer is responsible for serving as a liaison to campus leaders and media and for planning for and responding to campus public health emergencies. - c.
-The executive director and chief medical officer is responsible for establishing the clinic structure and specifying functional relationships among organizational components of clinical and clinic support operations, providing for the orderly development and management of the unit, supporting a policy on patients' rights and responsibilities, maintaining a program that evaluates the quality of care provided and appropriately addressing identified problems. - d.
-The executive director and chief medical officer is responsible for providing consultation in matters concerning the delivery of healthcare services and emerging public health issues affecting The University of Texas at Austin.
+The executive director is responsible for all clinical services, initiatives and programs; provides organizational oversight, campus leadership and strategic planning activities of UHS and reports to the associate vice president for health and well- - b.
+The executive director is responsible for serving as a liaison to campus leaders and media and for planning for and responding to campus public health emergencies in consult with the Chief Medical Officer. - c.
+The executive director and chief medical officer are responsible for establishing the clinic structure and specifying functional relationships among organizational components of clinical and clinic support operations, providing for the orderly development and management of the unit, supporting a policy on patients' rights and responsibilities, maintaining a program that evaluates the quality of care provided and appropriately addressing identified problems. - d.
+The executive director and chief medical officer are responsible for providing consultation in matters concerning the delivery of healthcare services and emerging public health issues affecting The University of Texas at Austin.